chainsulting/.github/profile/README.md

-## Chainsulting has rebranding to softstack.io
+## Chainsulting has rebranded to softstack.io